halilkosar/aspnetcoreapi/README.md

 # aspnetcoreapi
-api implementation using best practices in asp.net core with C#
+restfull web api implementation using best practices in asp.net core with C#